Types of Noise in Communication are Physical, Physiological, Psychological, Semantic, and Cultural.

 Additionally, jargon words, mispronunciations, unique words, and grammatically wrong sentences are Semantic Noise examples.

-Cultural noise is a communication barrier created from the wrong explanation of another person’s behaviors.
-Actually, cultural noise is produced due to the wrong meaning of messages; therefore, it is a little similar to semantic noise.
-Especially, cultural noise is created from nonverbal communication cues, for example, posture, gesture, eye contact, space, touch, and dress-up.
+Cultural noise is a communication barrier created by incorrectly explaining another person’s behaviors.
+This noise is produced due to the wrong meaning of messages; therefore, it is a little similar to semantic noise.
+Especially cultural noise is created from the nonverbal communication of people from different cultural backgrounds.
+The basic kinds of nonverbal communication cues are posture, gesture, eye contact, space, touch, and dress-up.
 The meaning of nonverbal cues is not the same in every culture and society.
-Conflicting messages are part of the cultural noises in communication.
+The conflicting message in communication is one of the cultural noises.

 Apart from that, ethnocentrism, prejudices, stereotypes, and discrimination are also examples of cultural noises.
 These factors bar effective communication in a group or team.
 The four noises in group communication are ethnocentrism, prejudices, stereotypes, and discrimination.

 Jon is a Russian citizen who is studying at the University of Putra Malaysia.
 He offers his Malaysian woman friend to handshake, but she denies it.
 It makes Jon feel very embarrassed.
 Later, he understood that women do not like to handshake men in Malaysia, which is a cultural norm.

 Apart from these five basic types of noises, the additional noises in the communication process are electrical noise, organizational noise, and noise in group conversation.